ReissCorp Foundation for Interdisciplinary Collaboration

 · Enhance the role of The Foundation as an international model for effective partnerships.

 The Foundation for Interdisciplinary Collaboration is a spin-off from ReissCorp, which adjusts to demands of each individual project through strategic alliances.
-The range includes individual consultation with Drs.
-Reiss & Connolly and/or their team with dozens of alliances across a list of affiliates.
+The range of services offered include individual consultation with Drs.
+Reiss & Connolly and/or their affiliates.
 Drs.
 Reiss & Connolly have extensive specialized expertise, in addition to general training across numerous interdisciplinary fields.
 They are uniquely qualified to manage projects of all types.
-Often, ReissCorp assumes the role as principal company of record on projects, but just as many jobs originate through affiliates.
+ReissCorp can assume the role as principal company-of-record on projects, but just as many jobs can originate through affiliates.

 UNIVERSITY OF CAMBRIDGE, UK